RoyTamir/AdvancedProgramming2_milestone3/README.md

 After you insert the ip and port press ```connect``` and the connection we'll be made.

 ## How to controll the simulation:
+First open fg and go to ```Fly``` than connect the app to the simulation like we explained above.
+After that we need to activate the engine.
+Press ```cecna``` and in there press ```auto fly```.
+Now the plane engine start working, Slowly increase the throttle of the plane with the vertical seekbar.
+You need to always stabilize the plane before it airs, you can do it with the horizontal seekBar.
+After the plane airs use the joystick to controll is movement.

 ## MVVM Architecture